jreisinger/docs/data/notes/go/pointers.md

 Variable | x                 | y  | px                | py                | pz                |
 ```

-* pointers are [really](https://go.dev/play/p/qXEsFl0XO5K) 8 bytes (not 4 as in the picture)
-* the point is they are always the same size no matter what type they point to
+Pointers are [always](https://go.dev/play/p/t638QHuE21E) only a machine word in size (usually 32 or 64 bits) no matter what type they point to.
-* `nil` is an untyped identifier (in the universe block) that represents a lack of value for pointer types

 # How to work with them

 The type `*T` is a pointer to a `T` value.
-Its zero value is `nil`.
+Its zero value is `nil`. `nil` is an untyped identifier (in the universe block) that represents a lack of value for pointer types.

 ```go
 var p *int  // The * here means that p holds a pointer to int.